 - 1 handful fresh basil leaves

-Cut the burrata into 4 pieces and place that on top of the lettuce.
+- Cut the burrata into 3 pieces and place them on top of the lettuce.

-Drizzle on the olive oil and sprinkle on the fresh basil leaves.
+- Drizzle on the olive oil and white wine vinegar, and sprinkle on the fresh basil leaves.

-Bacon: The bacon in this recipe is used mainly for salty flavor, although it also adds a bit of crunchy texture.
-You can use whatever kind of bacon you like; if you use turkey bacon, cook it down in a bit of olive oil.
+- The bacon in this recipe is used mainly for salty flavor, although it also adds a bit of crunchy texture.
+You can use whatever kind of bacon you like; beef bacon is my favorite.
+If you use turkey bacon, cook it down in a bit of olive oil.
 Or to keep this dish vegetarian, omit the bacon and instead sprinkle a bit of sea salt on top.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!